sop/cygextreg/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/sop/cygscript/blob/master/LICENSE)

 # Cygscript
-A helper program that allows you to register `.sh` filetype to be executed in [Cygwin](https://www.cygwin.com/) by double-clicking a file from Windows explorer or dropping a file to `.sh` icon.
+A helper program allowing to register an extension *(eg. `.sh`)* to be executed in [Cygwin](https://www.cygwin.com/) by double-clicking a file from Windows explorer or dropping a file to an icon of a registered extension.

 ## Installation
 Prepare environment: